Skip to main content

 Validation

 You can validate your config before deploying.
-In the dashboard, click Create Deployment and select your repo and tag.
+In the dashboard, click New Container and select your repo and tag.
 Tinfoil fetches your tinfoil-config.yml and checks that:

 • CPU, memory, and GPU values are valid